FatemahManji/NodeWhileYouChat/README.md

 - Node.js as a local server to make the application run faster
 - Gulp.js, less, jade. to make things work realtime and the syntax to be clean and faster to write.

+##LocalHost
+And point your browser to http://localhost:3000.
+Optionally, specify a port by supplying the PORT env variable.

 ## Browser Support

  The latest version of this chat can be downloaded from the browser in standalone form from [here](https://github.com/FatemahManji/NodeWhileYouChat).